I Let AI Handle Almost the Entire Migration from Next.js to Astro

 | framework cache/output | .next 184M | .astro 12K |

-Build time became much shorter, and the output size was almost cut in half.
+Build time became much shorter.
+Output size was about cut in half.

 Lighthouse improved on every checked desktop route.
-Mobile improved on almost every route as well.
-The blog detail performance score dropped by one point, from 72 to 71, but LCP improved from 11040ms to 8836ms and TBT improved from 65ms to 28ms, so the score difference looked more like Lighthouse variance than a real user-visible regression.
+Mobile improved on almost every route too.
+The blog detail performance score dropped by one point, from 72 to 71, but LCP improved from 11040ms to 8836ms, and TBT improved from 65ms to 28ms.

-For a personal site of this size, that is more than good enough.
+For a personal site of this size, that is a good result.

 Closing

-Next time, I would add snapshot tests for SEO metadata and sitemap URLs before starting the migration.
-Since the reviewer caught those issues this time, they should be guarded mechanically from the beginning.
+Next time I do a similar migration, I would add snapshot tests for SEO metadata and sitemap URLs before starting.
+Those were the points the reviewer caught this time, so I want them guarded mechanically from the beginning.